mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Glyphs Containing Anchor:** Opens a new tab with all glyphs containing a specific anchor.
 * **New Tab with top and bottom Anchors Not on Metric Lines:** Report the y positions of all *top* and *bottom* anchors into the Macro Panel, and opens new tabs with all glyphs that have a stray anchor on any of the master, bracket or brace layers of any glyph in the font.
 Ignores the user selection, and analyses all glyphs, exporting and non-exporting.
 Useful to see if a top anchor is not exactly where it should be.
 * **Prefix all exit/entry anchors with a hashtag:** Looks for all exit and entry anchors anywhere in the font, and disables `curs` feature generation by prefixing their anchor names with `#`.
+* **Realign Stacking Anchors:** In stacking combining accents, moves top and bottom anchors exactly above or below the respective _top and _bottom anchors, respecting the italic angle.
+This way, stacking multiple nonspacing accents will always stay in line. *Needs Vanilla.*
 * **Remove Anchors in Suffixed Glyphs:** Removes all anchors from glyphs with one of the user-specified suffix.
 Useful for removing left-over anchors in sups/subs/sinf/ordn variants of glyphs after copying, scaling and editing. *Needs Vanilla.*
 * **Remove Anchors:** Deletes anchors with a specified name in selected glyphs (or the whole font). *Needs Vanilla.*
 * **Remove Non-Standard Anchors from Selected Glyphs:** Removes all anchors from a glyph that should not be there by default, e.g., `ogonek` from `J`.
 Potentially dangerous, because it may delete false positives.
 So, first use the report script below.
 * **Replicate Anchors in Suffixed Glyphs:** Goes through selected dot-suffixed glyphs and duplicates anchors from their respective base glyphs.
 E.g. will recreate anchors of *X* in *X.ss01*, *X.swsh* and *X.alt*.
 * **Report Non-Standard Anchors to Macro window:** Goes through all glyphs in the font and reports in the Macro window if it finds non-default anchors.
 Lines are copy-pasteable in Edit view.
-* **Reposition top and bottom Anchors in Combining Accents:** In stacking combining accents, moves top and bottom anchors exactly above or below the respective _top and _bottom anchors, respecting the italic angle.
-This way, stacking multiple nonspacing accents will always stay in line.

 ## App